mikmart/monad/README.md

 * `fmap()`, `bind()` and `join()` [S7](https://rconsortium.github.io/S7/) generic functions.
 * `%>>%` and `%>-%` pipe operators for `fmap()` and `bind()` respectively.

-* [testthat](https://testthat.r-lib.org/) expectations for functor and monad laws.
+Implementations of the generics are provided for:

-* Implementations of the generics for the [maybe](https://armcn.github.io/maybe/) package.
+* The `maybe` S3 class from the [maybe](https://armcn.github.io/maybe/) package.

 Implementing classes must provide `fmap()` and either `bind()` or `join()`, and the method implementations must satisfy the functor and monad laws.